tymyrddin/purple/source/docs/audits/resilience/beyond-compliance.md

 * Forward-looking, not rearview: We prioritise risks you are likely to face next, not the ones you faced last year.
 * Inclusive, not siloed: Resilience requires operational, legal, HR, product and leadership voices in the same room.
 * Evidence-driven: Recommendations come from interviews, observations, and light red-team probing, not from theory alone.

+Every control in a resilience programme encodes a model assumption about the organisation: that the escalation path will work at 2:00, that the backup vendor can deliver within the recovery time objective, that the team knows the procedure when the documentation is inaccessible.
+Controls that have only been designed and documented are predictions.
+Controls that have been tested under realistic conditions are findings.
+The directed probing and red-team steps in this process are the mechanism that converts predictions into evidence.

 ## How it works: practical steps